Seven Days Live

-Seven Days Live is the third video album from the American heavy metal/glam metal Poison, featuring a live concert at the Hammersmith Odeon, in London, England, from the Native Tongue world tour in 1993, in support of the fourth Poison studio album Native Tongue, which was certified Gold by the RIAA on April 21, 1993.
+Seven Days Live is the third video album from the American heavy metal/glam metal band Poison, featuring a live concert at the Hammersmith Odeon, in London, England, from the Native Tongue world tour in 1993, in support of the fourth Poison studio album Native Tongue, which was certified Gold by the RIAA on April 21, 1993.

 The song "7 Days Over You" was released as a promo single to promote the video release.

 The video was originally released on VHS by Picture Music International and Capitol Records in 1993, and then on DVD by Cherry Red Records in 2006.
 It was also released as Poison Live In Concert with a different cover in 2003.